 If you have an area on your property with dry shade and wish to grow plants there, you may quickly come to designate such an area as problematic.
-Indeed, areas with dry shade pose a dual challenge, since they are lacking in two elements that many plants need in abundant quantities: water and sunlight.
+Indeed, shady areas with dry soil pose a dual challenge, since they are lacking in two elements that many plants need in abundant quantities: water and sunlight.

 Following is a list of perennials, biennials and bulbs for dry shade, all of which can tolerate a lack of water and sunlight.
 Such conditions are characteristic of areas under trees or beneath the eaves of north-facing walls.
 Lack of sunlight is obvious at once when one considers such areas, but one may not as readily recognize the equally challenging lack of water there.
 In areas under trees, the tree roots suck up much of the available water.
 And house eaves block large amounts of rain from falling on the ground immediately under them.